grab/engineering-blog/_posts/2022-03-11-real-time-data-ingestion.md

 ---
 layout: post
 id: 2022-03-11-real-time-data-ingestion
-title: Real time data ingestion in Grab
+title: Real-time data ingestion in Grab
 date: 2022-03-10 00:20:00
 authors: [shuguang-xiang, irfan-hanif, feng-cheng]
 categories: [Engineering, Data Science]
 tags: [Engineering, Data ingestion]
 comments: true
 cover_photo: /img/real-time-data-ingestion/cover.jpg
 excerpt: "When it comes to data ingestion, there are several prevailing issues that come to mind: data inconsistency, integrity and maintenance.
-Find out how the Caspian team leveraged real time data ingestion to help address these pain points."
+Find out how the Caspian team leveraged real-time data ingestion to help address these pain points."
 ---
 Typically, modern applications use various database engines for their service needs; within Grab, these would be MySQL, Aurora and DynamoDB.
 Lately, the Caspian team has observed an increasing need to consume real-time data for many service teams.
 These real-time changes in database records help to support online and offline business decisions for hundreds of teams.

 Because of that, we have invested time into synchronising data from MySQL, Aurora and Dynamodb to the message queue, i.e. Kafka.
-In this blog, we share how real time data ingestion has helped since it was launched.
+In this blog, we share how real-time data ingestion has helped since it was launched.

 ## Introduction
 Over the last few years, service teams had to write all transactional data twice: once into Kafka and once into the database.
 This helped to solve the inter-service communication challenges and obtain audit trail logs.
 However, if the transactions fail, data integrity becomes a prominent issue.
 Moreover, it is a daunting task for developers to maintain the schema of data written into Kafka.

-With real time ingestion, there is a notably better schema evolution and guaranteed data consistency; service teams no longer need to write data twice.
+With real-time ingestion, there is a notably better schema evolution and guaranteed data consistency; service teams no longer need to write data twice.

 You might be wondering, why don’t we have a single transaction that spans the services’ databases and Kafka, to make data consistent?
 This would not work as Kafka does not support being enlisted in distributed transactions.
 In some situations, we might end up having new data persisting into the services’ databases, but not having the corresponding message sent to Kafka topics.

 Instead of registering or modifying the mapped table schema in Golang writer into Kafka beforehand, service teams tend to avoid such schema maintenance tasks entirely.
-In such cases, real time ingestion can be adopted where data exchange among the heterogeneous databases or replication between source and replica nodes is required.
+In such cases, real-time ingestion can be adopted where data exchange among the heterogeneous databases or replication between source and replica nodes is required.

-While reviewing the key challenges around real time data ingestion, we realised that there were many potential user requirements to include.
+While reviewing the key challenges around real-time data ingestion, we realised that there were many potential user requirements to include.
 To build a standardised solution, we identified several points that we felt were high priority:

 * Make transactional data readily available in real time to drive business decisions at scale.
 * Capture audit trails of any given database.
 * Get rid of the [burst read](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html) on databases caused by SQL-based query ingestion.

-To empower Grabbers with real time data to drive their business decisions, we decided to take a scalable event-driven approach, which is being facilitated with a bunch of internal products, and designed a solution for real time ingestion.
+To empower Grabbers with real-time data to drive their business decisions, we decided to take a scalable event-driven approach, which is being facilitated with a bunch of internal products, and designed a solution for real-time ingestion.

 ## Anatomy of architecture
-The solution for real time ingestion has several key components:
+The solution for real-time ingestion has several key components:
 *   Stream data storage
 *   Event producer
 *   Message queue